 Dutch Overseas Development Assistance (ODA)

-The new government has reversed the decreasing ODA trend and has set the goal to restore the internationally agreed 0.7% ODA percentage by 2030.
+The new government aimed to reverse the decreasing ODA trend and has set the goal to restore the internationally agreed 0.7% ODA percentage by 2030.
 The ODA budget will increase again with a total of €1.75 billion for the 2018-2021 period.
-However, this will not reverse the structural ODA budget cuts that have been applied by the previous government.
-As a result, ODA as percentage of the GNP in 2017 was 0.60%, for 2018 is 0.59% and for 2019 will be 0.57%.
+However, this does not suffice in reversing the structural ODA budget cuts that have been applied.
+As a result, ODA as percentage of the GNI in 2018 was 0.61%, for 2019 is 0.57% and for 2020 will be 0.53%.

 Funding for Sexual and Reproductive Health and Rights

-Total expenditure by the Dutch government for SRHR and HIV/AIDS amounted to EUR 424 million in 2016, EUR 432 million in 2017 and EUR 418 million in 2018.
-The budget for 2019, which is still to be discussed in parliament, is set at EUR 430 million.
+Total expenditure by the Dutch government for SRHR and HIV/AIDS amounted to EUR 432 million in 2017, EUR 445 million in 2018 and EUR 449 million in 2019.
+The budget for 2020, which is still to be discussed in parliament, is set at EUR 422 million.

 The Netherlands, within the framework of Family Planning 2020, committed to enable access to contraceptives for 6 million women and girls.